 Predation affects the number of caribou, particularly in the smaller, more sedentary populations.
 The large, migratory herds are able to reduce the negative effects of predation to some degree just due to their sheer numbers; the tradeoff is that they are more likely to be affected by the nutritional limitations of their ranges compounded by competition with their herd mates.

 Caribou are more vulnerable in deep snow

-In years with less snow, caribou have large expanses of wind-blown, snow-free land to seek their food, and they have a much better chance of making it through the winter in good shape.
-They can also more easily evade wolves because they can run unimpeded.
-During such times, wolves are able to primarily hunt those caribou that are old, injured, not in good shape, or just plain unlucky.
-We’ve found, in our studies, that when it is harder for wolves to catch caribou, the wolf packs tend to be smaller.
+In years with less snow, caribou have large expanses of wind-blown, snow-free land to seek their food, and they commonly make it through the winter in good shape.
+They can also more easily evade wolves because they can run unimpeded across the bare, frozen tundra.
+During such times, wolves are primarily able to kill those caribou that are old, injured, not in good shape, or just plain unlucky.
+We’ve found that when it is harder for wolves to catch caribou, the wolf packs tend to be smaller.

-But the wind shifts in favor of wolves when there is a lot of snow.
+But the balance shifts in favor of wolves when there is a lot of snow.

 Caribou then have a harder time finding enough to eat because they have to dig through deep or crusted snow or must seek food on high mountain ridges where there is little snow, but also little food.

 The caribou also have a harder time escaping from wolves in deep snow.
 In fact, wolves will sometimes chase caribou into areas with deep snow where the caribou are very vulnerable, even if they are in good shape.